Y0ursTruly/webject/README.md

 - For the serialisation/deserialisation recursive object cloner that I made for fun a while back I modified to return a "log" which can be translated to an object even with correct referencing
 - As for the logic of the sharing, the person who would *`serve`* objects is in control and can *GRANT* different *levels* of access to people who *`connect`* through a system of *authTokens* that the person who did the *`serve`* also has tools to manage
 - For sharing this object(the "medium"/method), I create a websocket using the nodejs module `ws`.
 It will try to use a server(a parameter you give) and if it fails(like if you gave no server parameter), it would then selfhost the socket
-- As to the datatypes shared, basically the values of all *keys* in an object(**BESIDES FUNCTIONS**).
-This is because functions are based on context and I don't have a way *for now*, to replicate a function's context
+- As to the datatypes shared, everything that [JSON](https://www.geeksforgeeks.org/json-data-types/) deals with AND `undefined` values AND [circular objects](https://www.akinjide.me/2018/circular-reference-in-javascript/)
+<br>~~Support for more data types coming soon~~
 - For the various parts of this system, do check out *[ILLUSTATIONS](https://github.com/Y0ursTruly/webject/tree/main/Illustrations)* for examples :D

 # Usage